kadikraman/CarExpensesAPI/readme.md

 - run: sudo npm install gulp (to access gulp from the command line)
 - run: gulp (to start the server)

-To run the tests, run: gulp tests
+To run the tests, run: gulp test

 **dev note:** when doing requests, must put Content-Type application/json in the header